 Cultural relations between Germany and Saudi Arabia were not established until fairly recently.
 Cultural cooperation is based on an intergovernmental agreement that entered into force on 2 April 2006.
 There are German Schools in Jeddah and Riyadh.
 King Saud University in Riyadh offers a degree course in German-Arabic Translation.
 A number of Saudi Arabian students take advantage of the opportunity to attend summer courses in Germany.
 Around 1150 students from Saudi Arabia are currently studying in Germany with the help of grants from the Saudi Government.

 The German Embassy in Riyadh and the Consulate General in Jeddah hold concerts, lectures, exhibitions and film screenings, thus enabling Saudi Arabians to become acquainted with German culture.
-The Vision 2030 reform programme also provides for an expansion of cultural activities in Saudi Arabia and the opening up of Saudi Arabian culture and society.
+The expansion of the cultural programme in Saudi Arabia, as well as cultural and social liberalisation, are elements of Saudi Arabia’s Vision 2030.
 In 2017, the Saudi Arabian Government lifted a ban on concerts and cinemas.
 It is also promoting sports for the general public, in particular for girls and women.
-In addition, since January 2018, women have been allowed to enter sports stadiums.
+Since January 2018, women have been allowed to enter sports stadiums.

 This text is intended as a source of basic information.
 It is regularly updated.
-No liability can be accepted for the accuracy or completeness of its contents.
+No liability can be accepted for the accuracy or completeness of its Contents.